Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 Cost Centre

-In accounting and management, a cost center is a specific department or unit within an organization that incurs costs but does not generate revenue directly.
+In accounting and management, a cost center is a specific department or unit within an organisation that incurs costs but does not generate revenue directly.

 Cost centers are responsible for managing and tracking the costs associated with their operations, such as salaries, rent, utilities, and supplies.

-Cost centers play an important role in helping organizations manage their costs effectively by providing insight into the financial performance of individual departments or units.
+Cost centers play an important role in helping organisations manage their costs effectively by providing insight into the financial performance of individual departments or units.

 share add